Skip to main content

 • Know where your servicing is: Find where your servicing comes into your house and lot.
 Locate your electrical panel and note how many amps it is.

-There are two different design guides, one for converting existing buildings (such as a garage) and another for new construction (such as an addition).
-See related downloads to view the guides.
-The BC Building Code (BCBC) requirements listed in these guides are a summary provided as a guide.
+There are two different accessory dwelling guides, one for converting existing buildings (such as a garage) and another for new construction (such as an addition).
+Each contain a design guide with BC Building Code (BCBC) requirements.
+The BCBC requirements listed are a summary provided as a guide.
 Every project is unique and there may be further BCBC requirements.
 Please check the BCBC, your designer, or reach out to the City’s building staff.
+Visit City Hall during business hours to pick up an accessory dwelling guide.

 Learn more about building at: castlegar.ca/buildingpermits